anouarjlidi/AgateApps/docs/vhosts.md

 # Apache vhost

-**Note:** Symfony's `.htaccess` file should be written in the vhost instead of in a `.htaccess` file for performances reasons.
+**Note:** Symfony's `.htaccess` file has been removed because it should be written in the vhost instead of in a `.htaccess` file for performances reasons.

-But if you like, you can uncomment the "Symfony conf" part in the virtual host and use the `.htaccess` file by renaming the `web/.htaccess.dist` file.

 The only difference is that the dist file contains comments about what it does, whereas the vhost does not, that's all.